 I made the mistake of getting toe clips instead of shoes.
 I made this choice not because I was being cheap, but because I wanted to share the joy of Peloton.

 I’ve gotten good at clipping and unclipping the toe clips.
 The first time it took 30 minutes, now it takes just 30 seconds!
-I still suggest if you want people to come around and use the bike, they’re worth every penny.
+I still suggest buying them if you have friends sharing your bike they’re worth every penny.

 Make clipping out a little easier